Crystal-Rosenbrook/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

+Resubmitted after updating the file path from absolute to relative as instructed

 Homework files: climate_final.ipynb and app.py

 Referenced course files, Slack, Stack Overflow, docs.sqlalchemy.org, tutorialspoint.com, AskBCS and ChatGPT to complete this homework